 The Company's condensed consolidated financial statements are prepared in accordance with accounting principles that are generally accepted in the United States.
 The preparation of these condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of its assets, liabilities, revenue and expenses.
 The Company has identified certain policies and estimates as critical to its business operations and the understanding of its past or present results of operations related to intangible assets and in-process research and development.
 These policies and estimates are considered critical because they had a material impact, or they have the potential to have a material impact, on the Company's condensed consolidated financial statements and because they require management to make significant judgments, assumptions or estimates.
-The Company believes that the estimates, judgments and assumptions made when accounting for the items described below were reasonable, based on information available at the time they were made.
-However, actual results may differ from those estimates, and these differences may be material.
+The Company believes that the estimates, judgments may differ from those estimates, and these differences may be material.